imagekitio/docs-keep-a-changelog/features/media-library-audit-logs.md

 {% hint style="info" %}
 **Enterprise plan only**\
 This feature is only available in custom enterprise pricing plans.
+If you've [Central Audit Logs](./central-audit-logs.md) enabled, then this feature is also enabled for you.
 {% endhint %}

 ImageKit provides audit logs for all edit (update and delete) operations performed on media library assets (files, folders and media collections).